andywimmer/ansible-grav/README.md

 **This playbook deletes /var/www/html** prior to installing Grav.
 For a fresh VPS you're probably fine with that - but you know, warning anyway.

 This playbook does not install Grav with SSL enabled in the NGINX site.
-Read the [documentation](https://learn.getgrav.org/webservers-hosting/local/nginx#using-ssl-with-an-existing-certificate) for more information on enabling SSL with an origin certificate.
+Read theping  [documentation](https://learn.getgrav.org/webservers-hosting/local/nginx#using-ssl-with-an-existing-certificate) for more information on enabling SSL with an origin certificate.

 `become: true` is peppered throughout this playbook to support AWS and the default 'ubuntu' user.
 I haven't looked, but if there's a better way to do this on a global level that would be great.